anradix/42-cursus/1-libft/README.md

 ## Your very first own library

-_Summary: The aim of this project is to code aClibrary regrouping usual functions that you’ll be allowed to use in all your other projects._
+_Summary: The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects._